karinlag/2013-07-Oslo/python-programming/0_Variables_Types.md

 print 10 / 3
 ```

 Note: python 2x does integer division, i.e. it floors the results.
+To get a float out, we will need to ensure that at least one of the numbers is a float, by for instance multipylying it with 1.0.

 ## String operations